Funding School Wind Projects

 NorthWestern Energy and Montana-Dakotas Utilities offer funds for Montana Wind for Schools applications through the Universal System Benefits (USB) program.
 One goal of this program is to encourage the development of renewable energy projects; $2 per watt (maximum $10,000 per customer) are available through the USB for Montana small-scale wind projects.

 Many large businesses have philanthropic divisions within their companies that offer grants.
 In Idaho, two schools received funding from the Lowe's Toolbox for Education grant program.
-The Lowe's program is funded by the Lowe's Charitable and Educational Foundation and is in its sixth year, having provided nearly $25 million to more than 5,000 schools across the country.
-Other possible options are the Pepsi Refresh Project, the Coca-Cola Foundation, and the Home Depot Community Impact Grants Program.
+Another possible option is the Coca-Cola Foundation.

 Wind Industry Partnerships

 Wind industry developers have funded Wind for Schools projects.
 In Arizona, NextEra Energy has provided funds for projects.
-Invenergy has promised $3,000 to support a project in eastern North Carolina, and in South Dakota, FPL Energy, Babcock & Brown, and Iberdrola Renewables have each pledged $10,000 to help support Wind for Schools projects.
+In South Dakota, FPL Energy, Babcock & Brown, and Iberdrola Renewables each pledged $10,000 to help support Wind for Schools projects.

 Although not direct funding, in-kind donations provide an opportunity to lower project costs.
 Schools have utilized in-kind donations for equipment, electrical work, foundation excavation, and other installation-related labor.